rackerlabs/rackspace-how-to/content/account-management/account-management-faq.md

 account, its resources are available for someone else to use, and you are no longer billed for them.

-You can delete cloud servers and services by using the [Cloud Control Panel](https://login.rackspace.com).
+Follow the process outlined in the [Cloud Control Panel](https://login.rackspace.com) to delete your cloud servers and services.
 To cancel Rackspace support for Azure, create a ticket for our Billing team.

 #### Am I still charged if my servers are suspended?